ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

 Andrews, et al.            Expires 9 July 2022                  [Page 1]

-Internet-DrafGlue In DNS Referral Responses Is Not Optional January 2022
+Internet-Draft      DNS Referral Glue Is Not Optional       January 2022

    This document is subject to BCP 78 and the IETF Trust's Legal